eyes and hour

 How to Cook Rice for Making Onigiri

-You can also follow these written directions for cooking rice in a donabe.
+I bought mine from Kimono Mom.
+You can follow her video tutorial on how to cook rice in a donabe.
+You can also refer to these written directions for cooking rice in a donabe.

 Onigiri get their name from the verb nigiru.
 Nigiru is the action of forming rice into a ball using your hands.
 It's like making a snowball.
 Onigiri can be spheres, actual rice balls.
 But I'm going teach you how to make the classic triangle shape, just like you'd find in a Japanese convenience store.